pokemon-parKing/parKing-client/README.md

 # About

 <a id='about'></a>
-A Saas application meant to optimize car parking and valet interactions.
-We are a startup-sized enterprise with about 5 employees, looking to launch soon and take over the market.
-Our platform caters to high-traffic metropolitan areas, where parking logistics are often cumbersome and time consuming.
+A SaaS application meant to optimize car parking and valet interactions.
+ParKing caters to high-traffic metropolitan areas, where parking logistics are often cumbersome and time consuming.

 ### Built With